Bengalis: Science and technology

 The contribution of Bengalis to modern science is pathbreaking in the world's context.
 Qazi Azizul Haque was an inventor who is credited for devising the mathematical basis behind a fingerprint classification system that continued to be used up until the 1990s for criminal investigations.
 Abdus Suttar Khan invented more than forty different alloys for commercial application in space shuttles, jet engines, train engines and industrial gas turbines.
 In 2006, Abul Hussam invented the Sono arsenic filter and subsequently became the recipient of the 2007 Grainger challenge Prize for Sustainability.
 Another biomedical scientist, Parvez Haris, was listed among the top 1% of 100,000 scientists in the world by Stanford University.
+Rafiqul Islam was the first to discover food saline (Orsaline) for the treatment of diarrhoea.
+The Lancet considered this discovery to be "the most important medical discovery of the 20th century".

 Fazlur Rahman Khan was a structural engineer responsible for making many important advancements in high rise designs.
 He was the designer of Willis Tower, the tallest building in the world until 1998.
 Khan's seminal work of developing tall building structural systems are still used today as the starting point when considering design options for tall buildings.
+In 2023, the billion-dollar Stable Diffusion deep learning text-to-image model was developed by Stability AI founded by Emad Mostaque.

 Jagadish Chandra Bose was a polymath: a physicist, biologist, botanist, archaeologist, and writer of science fiction who pioneered the investigation of radio and microwave optics, made significant contributions to plant science, and laid the foundations of experimental science in the subcontinent.
 He is considered one of the fathers of radio science, and is also considered the father of Bengali science fiction.
 He first practicalised the wireless radio transmission but Guglielmo Marconi got recognition for it due to European proximity.
 Bose also described for the first time that "plants can respond", by demonstrating with his crescograph and recording the impulse caused by bromination of plant tissue.

 Satyendra Nath Bose was a physicist, specialising in mathematical physics.
 He is best known for his work on quantum mechanics in the early 1920s, providing the foundation for Bose–Einstein statistics and the theory of the Bose–Einstein condensate.
 He is honoured as the namesake of the boson.
 He made first calculations to initiate Statistical Mechanics.
 He first hypothesised a physically tangible idea of photon.
 Bose's contemporary was Meghnad Saha, an astrophysicist and politician who contributed to the theorisation of thermal ionization.
 The Saha ionization equation, which was named after him, is used to describe chemical and physical conditions in stars.
 His work allowed astronomers to accurately relate the spectral classes of stars to their actual temperatures.